$W$-algebras and the equivalence of bihamiltonian, Drinfeld-Sokolov and Dirac reductions: Constructing classical -algebra

-Let $\Gamma'$ denote the grading on $\g$ defined by means of the derivation $\ad~ h$.
-It is easy to prove using the representation theory of $sl_2$ algebras that $\Gamma'$ is a good grading for $f$.
-This grading is called the Dynkin grading associated with $f$.
-We can map this grading canonically to a weighted Dynkin diagram of $\g$ \cite{COLMC}.
-By a nilpotent orbit we mean the conjugacy class of a nilpotent element under the action of the adjoint group.
-It is well known that two nilpotent elements are conjugate if and only if they have the same weighted Dynkin diagram \cite{COLMC}.
-This implies that all the construction we obtain in this work depends only on the nilpotent orbit of $f$.
+then it follows from representation theory of $sl_2$ algebras that $\Gamma'$ is a good grading for $f$.
+Such a good grading obtained from a $sl_2$-triple is called Dynkin grading.
+We can map this grading canonically to a weighted Dynkin diagram of $\g$.
+It is known that two nilpotent elements are conjugate under the adjoint group action if and only if they have the same weighted Dynkin diagram.
+Hence, we conclude that the construction of classical $W$-algebras, by the methods we will introduce in next sections, depends only on the nilpotent orbit of $f$.

-We let $\bil . . $ denote the Killing form on $\g$.
+Let $\bil . . $ denote the Killing form on $\g$.
 Then there is a natural symplectic bilinear form on $\g_{-1}$ defined by